 Amaranth Crackers

-Just look at how minimal the ingredient list is for this super simple whole grain gluten-free amaranth cracker - or cracker chips as I sometimes call them.
-You can literally make these with just amaranth and water but the olive oil, salt and pepper bring in a savoriness and enhances the crunch.
-Feel free to make them smaller if you wish, and thicker if you’d like a more sturdy cracker.
+The ingredient list is minimal for this super simple gluten-free cracker - or cracker chips as I sometimes call them.
+You can literally make these with just amaranth and water but the olive oil, salt and pepper bring in a savory flavor and the olive oil increases the crunch.
+Make them smaller if you wish, and thicker if you’d like a more sturdy cracker.
 If you make them thicker, they will take longer to bake.
-These are so delicious, I’ve thought about bringing them to market!
+These are so delicious, I’ve thought about bringing them to market.

 Makes 18 crackers